netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Printing a return slip
 ----------------------

-When shipping within Germany (DE → DE), within Austria (AT → AT), or from Austria to Germany (AT → DE), it is possible to create a return slip together with the shipping label.
+When shipping within Germany (DE → DE) it is possible to create a return slip together with the shipping label.

 Use the option *Return shipment* when requesting a label in the packaging popup.

 To book this service, make sure the participation numbers for returns are properly configured:

 * Retoure DHL Paket (DE → DE)
-* Retoure DHL Paket Austria (AT → AT)
-* Retoure DHL Paket Connect (AT → DE)

 Canceling a shipment
 --------------------